 - a level playing field throughout a competition; and that

 - no team gains an unfair advantage or disadvantage.

-FIRST TEAM SQUAD
+FIRST TEAM SQUAD – SUPER LEAGUE AND CHAMPIONSHIP

-- No later than 1 October prior to the commencement of each Season, each Super League Club shall notify the Board in writing of the names of up to 25 players who shall constitute that Club's provisional first team squad for that Season ("the Provisional First Team Squad").
-Each Super League Club shall notify the Board immediately of any changes to this Provisional First Team Squad.
-No later than 1 February, or no later than fourteen days prior to the commencement of the Season if earlier, each Super League Club shall notify the Board in writing of the squad (“First Team Squad”) numbers of those 25 players who will then become the Clubs First Team Squad and only members of that First Team Squad shall be entitled to play for that Club’s first team in League and/or Cup matches.
-The Board shall ensure that its Performance Department monitors use of players by all Clubs.
+B1:10 No later than 1 November prior to the commencement of each Season, each Super League and Championship Club shall notify the Board in writing of the names of up to 25 players who shall constitute that Club's provisional first team squad for that Season (the "Provisional First Team Squad").
+Each Super League and Championship Club shall notify the Board immediately of any changes to this Provisional First Team Squad.
+No later than 31 December prior to the commencement of the Season, each Super League and Championship Club shall notify the Board in writing of the squad (“First Team Squad”) numbers of those 25 players who will then become the Club’s First Team Squad and, subject to the provisions below, only members of that First Team Squad shall be entitled to play for that Club’s first team in League and/or Cup matches.

-B1:12 The purpose behind the “Home Grown Player” Rule is:
+B1:14 The purpose behind the “Home Grown Player” Rule is:

 - to encourage Clubs to develop and better develop their own players so that there are more players coming into the game and so that the standard improves; and

 - to afford an opportunity to junior players to play in top level competitive matches in order to aid their development and ensure the development of the sport.

 B1:15 At the time of notification in any season of the Provisional First Team Squad and First Team Squad and following any amendments during the season, a Super League or Championship Club’s First Team Squad must consist of a maximum of 7 players who are not either: (a) Federation Trained; or (b) Academy Juniors.

 B1:16 The following definitions shall apply to Clause B1:15 above: